BY R.D. MILLER

 Crunching the numbers before you apply

-Understanding student loans is extremely important like financial literacy in general.
+Understanding student loans is extremely important, like financial literacy.
 It informs individuals to avoid the predatory lending trap, unsolicited credit cards to investment strategies.
-Additionally, tracking re-payments to ensure it is forgiven on time as other programs elsewhere have been sued for denial after eligibility.
+Tracking re-payments to ensure forgiven on time as other programs elsewhere have been sued for denial after eligibility.
 But I will leave that to the local experts to continue more awareness.

 Going forward school officials should be responsible and encourage students to maximize all options from scholarships, grants, and aids before taking out loans; and career counseling suitable to gain employment after graduation.

-These loans can be influenced by household size, marital status, income levels, and work status; therefore, differentiating traditional loan repayments, to those that will be driven by income base will be important.
+Household size, marital status, income levels, and work status can influence these loans; therefore, differentiating traditional loan repayments to this income base will drive that will be important.
 Students should recognize how the symmetry will work between traditional banks and government loans, but for now, it is a key step forward if created for the correct reason.

-Example: Minister of foreign affairs and foreign Trade, Senator Kamina Johnson Smith, tweeted,“I think this is a great idea worth exploring!
-50 percent or 100 percent, 5 years or 10 years; Police with forensic and cyber capacities, Nurses critical care, Teachers (esp STEM) – is this something that would be part of the bi-national commission to discuss?
+Example: Minister of foreign affairs and foreign Trade, Senator Kamina Johnson Smith, twitted think this is a great idea worth exploring!
+50 percent or 100 percent, 5 years or 10 years; Police with forensic and cyber capacities, Nurses critical care, Teachers (esp STEM)–is this something that would be part of the bi-national commission to discuss?
 Or examined separately.”

-I believe her conversation was extremely significant and does not alter the fact that these loans are also used for tuition, books and supplies, and ongoing expenses.
-One hope that this new loan forgiveness is not defined as to one’s degree, but an incentive to attract the best and the brightest and retain them.
+I believe her conversation was extremely significant and does not alter the fact that they also use these loans for tuition, books and supplies, and ongoing expenses.
+It does not define one hope that this new loan forgiveness as to one’s degree, but an incentive to attract the best and the brightest and keep them.
 It is like a private corporation giving you a bonus stock option upfront or a reward for your work.

-This application should not create other social stratification as to what jobs are more important to be considered.
-Attracting and retaining the right workforce will be an economic win-win for the nation.
+This application should not create other social stratification what jobs are more important to be considered.
+Attracting and keeping the right workforce will be an economic win-win for the nation.
 The common denominator should be civic service.

-Tyrone, who make certain that your water is clean and that trash is picked up or Susie, who processes your property tax daily; or Nadine, who attended school to study agriculture; and still paying off those loans, but became unemployed when her factory closed, but she always liked cooking, and currently prepare your child school lunch at the primary school, they are in addition government workers.
+Tyrone, who makes certain that your water is clean and that trash picked up, or Susie, who processes your property tax daily; or Nadine, who attended school to study agriculture; and still paying off those loans, but became unemployed when her factory closed, but she always enjoyed cooking, and currently prepares your child in school lunch at the primary school.
+They are in addition government workers.

 These loan incentives were first developed by officials to compete with the private sector to attract and retain the brightest.
 It is more than likely that your civil service career will not make one extremely wealthy, as these public service positions often like being a law enforcement officer that is put in a position of authority.

-One must be dedicated, physical and mentally fit where pride and sense of duty dictate success or failure.
-It is a career that helps to maintain a quality standard of living, and in the end, have a smooth retirement package (hopefully).
+They must dedicate one, physical and mentally fit where pride and sense of duty dictate success or failure.
+It is a career that helps to maintain a quality standard of living and has a smooth retirement package (hopefully).

-For one, there has been a massive increase in government spending globally, but looking in, I hope this one is beyond twitter because these youths will benefit tremendously.
+For one, there has been a massive increase in government spending globally, but looking in, I hope this one is beyond twitter and an incentive only for votes because these students will benefit tremendously.